ARMmbed/mbed-os-example-filesystem/README.md

 ### Program your board

 1. Connect your mbed device to the computer over USB.
-1. Copy the binary file to the mbed device .
+1. Copy the binary file to the mbed device.
 1. Press the reset button to start the program.
-1. Open the uart of the board in your favorite uart viewing program. e.g. `screen /dev/ttyACM0`
+1. Open the UART of the board in your favorite UART viewing program.
+For example, `screen /dev/ttyACM0`.

-You should see the following output:
+You see the following output:

 ```
 Welcome to the filesystem example.
 Formatting a FAT, RAM-backed filesystem. done.